prometheus/docs/content/docs/guides/go-application.md

 ## Adding your own metrics

 The application [above](#how-go-exposition-works) exposes only the default Go metrics.
 You can also register your own custom application-specific metrics.
-This example application exposes a `myapp_queued_ops` [gauge](/docs/concepts/metric_types/#gauge) that registers the number of currently queued operations.
-Every 2 seconds, the gauge is incremented by one.
+This example application exposes a `myapp_queued_ops` [counter](/docs/concepts/metric_types/#counter) that counts the number of operations that have been queued thus far.
+Every 2 seconds, the counter is incremented by one.

 ```go
 package main